Lumute/aiogovee/README.md

 The easiest way is to look at the __main__.py which is the demo utility included as an example of how to use the library.

+# Notes

+     - GoveeListener uses UDP broadcast for discovery

+     - I only have 2 of the supported devices so I could not test with any other but the API is really simple and they all should work the same, these are the devices I have tested with:

+          - H6061 - Glide Hexa Light Panels
+          - H6172 - RGBIC Outdoor LED Strip Lights

+     - This is my first time coding in Python and my first project published in GitHub and PyPI, if you notice I did anything wrong, please point it out to me, it has been a great learning experience.

 # Thanks

-Thanks to François Wautier, his aiolifx library which provided a great learning resource and base for this project.
+Thanks to François Wautier, his aiolifx library which provided to be an excellent resource and base for this project.